-You’re obviously not a defiant trader.
-However, infringing the pattern day trader rule is easier than you may think, particularly during instances of high market volatility.
+Have you ever gotten the pattern day trader alert?
+Infringing the PDT rule is easier than you may think, particularly during instances of high market volatility.
 Don’t be a victim of this too.
 The stock market is regulated, and therefore anyone who trades in it is subject to regulation.

 Here’s how you might get knocked out: If you execute 4 or more intraday trades within 5 business days with a margin account whose portfolio value is less than $25,000, you’ll have in all innocence violated the pattern day trader (PDT) rule.
 Now your trading account is marked.
 Oops!
 What next?